chef/automate/components/docs-chef-io/content/automate/chef_automate_profile.md

 ### Reset Password

-Reset your password of Chef Automate login from the **Reset Password** tab in Profile.
+Reset the password of Chef Automate login from the **Reset Password** tab in Profile.

 {{< figure src="/images/automate/reset-password-from-profile.png" alt="Reset Password From Profile">}}